 This district has the potential to be an interconnected, multi-modal residential hub within the City.
-The Western Gwinnett Pathway, a 10 foot wide multi-use trail along Peachtree Industrial Boulevard, already extends throughout the district.
+The Western Gwinnett Bikeway, a 10 foot wide multi-use trail along Peachtree Industrial Boulevard, already extends throughout the district.
 The Peachtree Industrial Boulevard (PIB) Smart Corridor Project will be a key factor in improving vehicular traffic through the district.
-In addition, the
+In addition, the Gwinnett County Transit Plan recommends several bus routes to traverse this area of the City, further increasing multi-modal connectivity.
+In light of this unique potential, transit-oriented development should be promoted during property redevelopment.
+When redeveloped, special emphasis on inter-parcel connectivity via streets and sidewalks should be promoted instead of having singular, disjointed developments.

-- Encourage redevelopment of older apartment complexes into mixed-use or mixed-residential developments with more units on less acreage to make it financially feasible. - Maintain a high quality multi-family housing stock though code enforcement and the Multi-Family Inspection Program. - Explore future connectivity through transit options and improved pedestrian infrastructure. - Continue to support the completion of the Western Gwinnett Pathway. - Explore opportunities to create pedestrian connections to future greenway trail along the river. - Encourage the county to connect existing multi-family units to future transit stops. - Explore climate resiliency measures to retrofit existing neighborhoods with open space, pocket parks, and green infrastructure.
+- Encourage redevelopment of older apartment complexes into mixed-use or mixed-residential developments with more units on less acreage to make it financially feasible. - Actively enforce the Multi-Family Inspection Program. - Explore future connectivity through transit options and improved pedestrian infrastructure. - Continue to support the completion of the Western Gwinnett Bikeway.